 Let’s not forget though, kids progress at different rates.
 Strengths for one kid might not develop until later for another, and vice versa.
 Jameson learned his ABCs by 18 months.
 Here we are at almost 2 and a half and he still can’t figure out how to drink out of a cup without choking or spilling.
 Potty training is no exception.
 So, for all the moms out there who’ve ever been potty-shamed, don’t get discouraged.
 Just let that shit go (pun most certainly intended).

 Mom Shaming Example: “Oh it must be nice to stay home all day.
 I think it would get pretty boring though.”

 This type of mom shaming really hits home for me, and I often find myself defending my stay-at-home-status.
 I think it stings the most because I was raised in a family where my mom was the breadwinner.
 Her work ethic definitely rubbed off on me.
 I’ve always worked really hard to be self-sufficient.
 When I tell people I’m a stay-at-home mom, it’s as if I can feel the weight of their judgment come over me like a smothering blanket.
 I just want to curl up under it and die.
 I think to myself, “They must think we’re rich, or that I’m lazy”.
-What’s worse is that I’ve even thought this when other moms tell me they don’t work!
+What’s worse, I’ve even thought this same thing when other moms tell me they don’t work!
 I mean, how twisted is that?